ionelmc/pytest-benchmark/docs/faq.rst

 Why is my ``StdDev`` so high?
     There can be few causes for this:

     * Bad isolation.
 You run other services in your machine that eat up your cpu or you run in a VM and that makes machine performance inconsistent.
 Ideally you'd avoid such setups, stop all services and applications and use bare metal machines.

     * Bad tests or too much complexity.
 The function you're testing is doing I/O, using external resources, has side-effects or doing other non-deterministic things.
 Ideally you'd avoid testing huge chunks of code.

       One special situation is PyPy: it's GC and JIT can add unpredictable overhead - you'll see it as huge spikes all over the place.
-You should make sure that you have a good amount of warmup (using ``--benchmark-warmup``) to prime the JIT as much as possible.
+You should make sure that you have a good amount of warmup (using ``--benchmark-warmup`` and ``--benchmark-warmup-iterations``) to prime the JIT as much as possible.
 Unfortunately not much can be done about GC overhead.

       If you cannot make your tests more predictable and remove overhead you should look at different stats like: IQR and Median.
 IQR is often `better than StdDev